flyteorg/flyte/flyteadmin/README.md

 defines a stateless REST/gRPC service for interacting with registered Flyte entities and executions.
 FlyteAdmin uses a relational style Metadata Store abstracted by [GORM](http://gorm.io/) ORM library.

+For more background on Flyte, check out the official [website](https://flyte.org/) and the [docs](https://docs.flyte.org/en/latest/index.html)

 Before Check-In
 ---------------